sagarjinde/Tweet-Popularity-Prediction/README.md

 ### Create keywords
 Create a file named `keywords.txt` and enter keywords related to tweets that you want to extract.

-### Make alteast 2 twitter developer accounts
+### Make alteast 2 Twitter developer accounts
 Developer accounts are required in order to collect data.

 ### Collect user info whose tweet match any one of the keywords
-run `extract_tweets.py`.
+Run `extract_tweets.py`.
 Once run, it will collect 1500 tweets according to keywords.
 I added an additional condition that the user should have atleast 100 followers so that there is a greater change of not getting all 0's in `temporal_retweet_count`.

 ### Get number of retweets each hour
-run `get_retweet_count.py` to get the retweet count of above 1500 tweets. </br>
+Run `get_retweet_count.py` to get the retweet count of above 1500 tweets. </br>
 NOTE: This will give only the retweet count at the time you run this code. </br>

-If you want it to run each hour, use cron. </br>
+If you want it to run each hour automatically, use cron. </br>
 NOTE: If the tweet is deleted, then NULL is added to csv. </br>